aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 - **Existing topics**:
   - The default owner selected is assigned to all existing topics.
-  - Ownership details are be visible in the topic catalog.
+  - Ownership details are visible in the topic catalog.
   - Users can still claim ownership of individual topics.
   - You can also update the default owner as needed.